lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 marie@compute$ module load Horovod/0.19.5-fosscuda-2019b-TensorFlow-2.2.0-Python-3.7.4
 ```

-Or if you want to use Horovod on the partition `alpha` you can load it with the dependencies:
+Or if you want to use Horovod on the partition `alpha`, you can load it with the dependencies:

 ```bash
 marie@alpha$ module spider Horovod                         #Check available modules